olebole/irafdoc/doc/onedspec.specwcs.rst

   spectroscopy packages, for example the <b>plot</b>, <b>tv</b> and
   <b>images</b> packages, one may select the type of coordinate system to be
   used.
-To make plots and get coordinates in dispersion units for spectra with these tasks one selects the <tt>"world"</tt> system.
+To make plots and get coordinates in dispersion units for spectra with these tasks one selects the <span style="font-family: monospace;">"world"</span> system.
 The spectral tasks always use world coordinates.
   </p>
   <p>